Karimk94/Financial-Report-Generator/readme.md

 Gemini AI: Get a free key from Google AI Studio.

-Alpha Vantage: Get a free key from alphavantage.co.

 2. Configuration
 Place all the project files in a single folder.

 Rename .env.example to .env.

-Open the .env file with a text editor and fill in your details, including the new ALPHA_VANTAGE_API_KEY.
+Open the .env file with a text editor and fill in your two API keys and email details.

 3. Install Dependencies
 Simply double-click the install.bat file.

 Usage
 Double-click the run.bat file to run the script manually.
-For automation, package the script using PyInstaller and schedule it with Windows Task Scheduler.
+For automation, you can package the script using PyInstaller and schedule it with Windows Task Scheduler.